project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ``Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint`` on your remote cassandra machine.

-- The command includes all those files from this location of your codebase `**resources/db/migration/cassandra**`, which has a filenames as per the following naming convention:
+- While the commands gets executed,it includes all files from `**resources/db/migration/cassandra**`location of your codebase.
+The inclusion criteria of files is based on the filename naming convention.The files should essentially follow this convention.

 **V{major_version_no}.{minor_version_no}_{filename}.cql**